quantumlib/Cirq/CONTRIBUTING.md

 then to
 1. Checkout master and create a new branch from this master
     ```shell
-    git checkout master
-    git checkout -b newbranch
+    git checkout master -b new_branch_name
     ```
-    where ```newbranch``` is the name of your new branch.
+    where ```new_branch_name``` is the name of your new branch.
 1. Do your work and commit your changes to this branch.
 1. If you have drifted out of sync with the master from the main cirq repo you may need to merge in changes.
-To do this, first update your local master and then merge then merge the local master into your branch:
+To do this, first update your local master and then merge the local master into your branch:
     ```shell
     # Update your local master.
     git fetch upstream
     git checkout master
     git merge upstream/master
     # Merge local master into your branch.
-    git checkout newbranch
+    git checkout new_branch_name
     git merge master
     ```
     You may need to fix merge conflicts for both of these merge commands.
 1. Finally, push your change to your clone
     ```shell
-    git push origin newbranch
+    git push origin new_branch_name
     ```
-1. Now when you navigate to the cirq page on github, [https://github.com/quantumlib/cirq](https://github.com/quantumlib/cirq) you should see the option to create a new pull request from your clone process.
+1. Now when you navigate to the cirq page on github, [https://github.com/quantumlib/cirq](https://github.com/quantumlib/cirq) you should see the option to create a new pull request from your clone repository.
 Alternatively you can create the pull request by navigating to the "Pull requests" tab in the page, and selecting the appropriate branches.
 1. The reviewer will comment on your code and may ask for changes,